What Is Tier 1 Instruction?

 What is the difference between Tier 1 and Tier 2 instruction?

-How Do Tier 1 and Tier 2 Support Each Other? – Tier 1 instruction is standards-driven, focusing on students’ broad skills and generalizing to a learning target.
+How Do Tier 1 and Tier 2 Support Each Other? – What Is Tier 1 Instruction Tier 1 instruction is standards-driven, focusing on students’ broad skills and generalizing to a learning target.
 In contrast, Tier 2 intervention targets a specific skill deficit that has been identified through assessment.
 Instruction and intervention targets this specific skill.

 If students make progress and achieve Tier 2 intervention plan goals, the students’ learning gap has been addressed, and they can continue with Tier 1 core instruction without the additional targeted support.
 A key difference between Tier 1 instruction and Tier 2 intervention is the focus on targeted skills.